Carbon Neutrality

 Click here for details

-• < Installation of photovoltaic power generation facilities >
+• Installation of solar power generation equipment for own consumption

 The power generation facilities have mechanisms to address issues that hinder the spread and expansion of renewable energy in the region, and are highly cost-effective in reducing carbon dioxide.
 In recognition of this, the facilities were granted subsidies as a part of the Renewable Energy Electricity and Thermal Self-reliance Promotion Project.